I am disabled and get disability benefits. Do I still have to pay child support?

 You should not have to pay child support if you receive Supplemental Security Income (SSI).

 - However, if you were ordered to pay support and later start receiving SSI, you will have to file a Petition to ask for the court to stop the support.
-See above to find out which Petition you should use.
+To find out which Petition you should use, see I can’t afford my child support payment.
+Can I lower the amount?.

 You may have to pay child support out of your check if you receive Social Security Disability Insurance (SSDI).